AmosNimos/Information/Vaccination-passport.md

 > Advice: As soon as someone try to debate logic with faith and beliefs, don't bother arguing with them, only an idiot argue with a fool.
 > They most often assume to be right no matter reality, so leave them in their blissful ignorance, they have clearly choosen to be in complete denial, and i hignly doupt you can reason with the unreasonable and delusion the delusional.

+It is sad to see that some people have already made up their mind, they have taken position and wont reconsider it.

 #### Others related webpage/blogs I found on this topics:
 > (These site have not all been fully reviewed by me, i am but a human with limited time to do these research.)